Maud Cuney Hare: Early life and education

 Maud was born in Galveston, Texas, on February 16, 1874, to Adelina (Dowdy, or Dowdie in alternate spelling) and her husband Norris Wright Cuney.
 Both parents were of mixed race; her father was of majority-white ancestry.
-Her mother, one of the "handsome Dowdy girls," came from Woodville, Mississippi.
+Her mother, one of the "handsome Dowdy girls", came from Woodville, Mississippi.
 Her father's ancestry was African, Indian, European, and Swiss-American.
 The Cuney children were a "second family" related to a large, wealthy and politically powerful white family headed by Gen. Philip Minor Cuney of Austin County, Texas, who had been born in Louisiana.
 Norris Cuney was one of eight mixed-race children born to Cuney and his mixed-race slave housekeeper, Adeline Stuart.
 Philip Cuney acknowledged and freed his children and Stuart before the Civil War.
-By 1850 Cuney was one of the largest planters and slaveholders in Texas, with 2,000 acres and more than 100 slaves.
-He had eight white children born to his 'legal' white wives: three children by his second wife, Eliza (Ware) Cuney, who died young; and five by his third wife, Adaline (Spurlock) Cuney.
+By 1850, Cuney was one of the largest planters and slaveholders in Texas, with 2,000 acres and more than 100 slaves.
+He had eight white children born to his "legal" white wives: three children by his second wife, Eliza (Ware) Cuney, who died young; and five by his third wife, Adaline (Spurlock) Cuney.

 Philip Cuney sent his mixed-race sons Joseph and Norris to Pittsburgh, Pennsylvania, before the war for their education.
-Afterward Norris worked on steamboats on the Mississippi River.
-After the war, he became an established leader in the Texas Republican Party.
+Afterwards, Norris worked on steamboats on the Mississippi River.
+Following the war, he became an established leader in the Texas Republican Party.
 He served in the Customs Office and later was appointed as Collector of Customs for the port of Galveston.
 He established a business of stevedore workers, employing about 500 men on the docks and organizing a union.

 Interested in Shakespeare and other great writers, Norris Wright Cuney sang and played the violin; Adelina Dowdy Cuney was a soprano singer and played the piano.
 Maud and her brother Lloyd grew up in a house filled with music and literature.

-After completing school at Galveston's Central High School in 1890, Maud Cuney went to Boston to study at the New England Conservatory of Music.
+After completing school at Galveston's Central High School in 1890, Maud Cuney went to Boston to attend the New England Conservatory of Music.
 There she studied piano with Edwin Klahre and music theory with Martin Roeder.
 She also studied at Harvard's Lowell Institute of Literature.